pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 Enlistment happens when MAAS starts; it reaches out on connected subnets to locate any nodes – that is, devices and machines – that reside on those subnets.
 MAAS finds a machine that’s configured to netboot (e.g., via PXE), boots that machine into Ubuntu, and then sends cloud-init user data which runs standard (i.e., built-in) commissioning scripts.
 The machine actually adds itself over the MAAS API, and then requests permission to send commissioning data.

-Since MAAS doesn’t know whether you might intend to actually include these discovered machines in your cloud configuration, it won’t automatically take them over, but it will read them to get an idea how they’re set up.
+Since MAAS doesn't know whether you might intend to actually include these discovered machines in your cloud configuration, it won't automatically take them over, but it will read them to get an idea how they're set up.
 MAAS then presents these machines to you with a MAAS state of “New.”
 This allows you to examine them and decide whether or not you want MAAS to manage them.

 <!-- deb-2-7-cli
 When you configure a machine to netboot -- and turn it on while connected to the network -- MAAS will enlist it, giving it a status of "New."
 You can also [add a machine manually](/t/add-machines/2280)).
 In either case, the next step is *commissioning*, which boots the machine into an ephemeral Ubuntu kernel so that resource information can be gathered.
 You can also run [custom commissioning scripts](/t/commissioning-and-hardware-testing-scripts/2484) to meet your specific needs.